xerhard/XFM2-resources/README.md

 ## Hard and software projects

 ### xfm2controller
-A controller for the XFM2 Synthesizer using Qt 5.12
+A controller for the XFM2 Synthesizer using Qt 5.12, designed for RaspberryPi but also runs on Desktop (windows or Linux)

 - [xfm2controller](https://github.com/ataristdude/xfm2controller)